-Stem Item Response scale To what extent has your <course> developed your:</course> a)critical thinking skills? b)ability to solve complex problems? c)ability to work with others? d)confidence to learn independently? e)written communication skills? f) spoken communication skills? g)knowledge of the field(s) you are studying? h)development of work-related knowledge and skills?
-Not at all / Very little / Some / Quite a bit / Very much
+Stem Item Response scale

+To what extent has your <course></course> a) critical thinking skills? b) ability to solve complex problems? c) ability to work with others? d) confidence to learn independently? e) written communication skills? f) spoken communication skills? g) knowledge of the field(s) you are studying? h) development of work-related knowledge Not at all / Very little / Some / Quite a bit / Very

+developed your: and skills? much